Frequently Asked Questions for Development Finance

 No. It refers to an individual looking to build a property from the ground up and subsequently live in it.

 No. However, we recommend customers seek independent legal advice prior to completion.

 Drawdowns are usually released as follows:

-- Land value – an initial draw down against either the purchase cost or the value of the land (if already owned).
+- Land value: An initial drawdown against either the purchase cost or the value of the land (if already owned).

-- Initial costs including the footings and foundations.
+- Initial costs include footing and foundation.

-- Wall plate which is the basic external structure of the project.
+- Wall plate, which is the basic external structure of the project.

 - Wind and water are tight, which primarily means the windows and the roof.